 In this comparative report, we look at the differences between doing business in Singapore and in Indonesia.

-This report refers to data from World Bank’s 2014 ‘Ease of Doing Business’ report and World Economic Forum’s Global Competitiveness 2013 – 2014 as well as 2014 Global Enabling Trade reports.
+This report refers to data from the World Bank’s 2020 ‘Ease of Doing Business’ report and the World Economic Forum’s Global Competitiveness 2020, as well as Global Enabling Trade, reports.
 It measures five indicators, namely company incorporation, corporate tax rate, foreign investment friendliness, intellectual property protection and workforce.

 According to the IE Singapore Insights on Indonesia’s Consumer Sector, rapid urbanization, rising income levels, favorable demographic patterns and changing lifestyle trends are reasons to invest in Indonesia’s consumer sector.

 The report explained that Indonesia’s consumer sector will be worth some S$1.38 trillion by 2030 as Indonesia’s consuming class triples to 135 million, making it the world’s largest middle class after China and India.
 The share of private consumption is expected to rise from 56% in 2012 to 65% in 2030.
 Furthermore, while Jakarta continues to be a key hub, cities such as Surabaya, Bandung, and Medan are expected to see faster growth.

 In spite of this potential, Singapore is currently a more suitable place to do and grow a business.
 This is because the country scores much higher on almost all parameters compared to Indonesia.